badsyntax/private-npm-registry/README.md

 This is a WIP project that demonstrates how to create a private npm registry within a Virtual Machine, and how to use that private registry with the npm client.

+The private registry will proxy requests to the public registry if a package cannot be found in the local registry.
+All public modules are avaiable without replication.

-The private registry will replicate the public registry.
-You can pubish and install private modules, and install public modules, but you cannot publish any modules to the public registry.
+You can pubish and install private modules, install public modules, but you cannot publish any modules to the public registry.

+## Libraries used:

-It uses https://github.com/npm/npm-registry-couchapp for the couchdb registry.
+* https://github.com/npm/npm-registry-couchapp for the couchdb registry.

 ## Getting started